magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-preprocess.md

 To clear the <code>pub/static/frontend/&lt;Vendor&gt;/&lt;theme&gt;/&lt;locale&gt;</code> directory, delete the directory in the file system, and reload the store pages in a browser to trigger compilation and publication.

-<h2 id="fedg_css-import">Usage of the @import directive</h2>
+## The @import directive usage{#fedg_css-import}
+You can import local and remote LESS and CSS files by using the standard LESS [`@import` directive](http://lesscss.org/features/#import-directives-feature).
-According to LESS documentation it is possible to define path to the imported resource without file extension (i.e. `@import 'source/lib/_lib';`), but in the process of resolving file path Magento adds .less extension to the file to find the source using fallback mechanism, and replaces original path notation with actually found file (with extension).
+According to the `@import` syntax, you can specify the path the imported resource without file extension (for example: `@import 'source/lib/_lib';`).
+But in this case, in the process of resolving the file path, the Magento application adds the file extension to the `@import` notation, and pub for .less files we recommend specifying the extens but in the process of resolving file path Magento adds .less extension to the file to find the source using fallback mechanism, and replaces original path notation with actually found file (with extension).
 `@import 'source/lib/_lib';` will be replaced with `@import 'source/lib/_lib.less';`

 It is recommended to define full path with .less extension in order to avoid differencies between original source and published file (in [client-side compilation mode]() or when using [grunt commands]()), so symlinks will be published instead of modified copy.